Music in the movement against apartheid: Censorship and resistance

 Artists within South Africa sometimes used subtle lyrics to avoid the censors.
-The song "Weeping for His Band Bright Blue" by Dan Heymann, a "reluctant army conscript", used "Nkosi Sikelel' iAfrika", an anthem of the ANC that had been banned, as the backdrop for symbolic lyrics about a man living in fear of an oppressive society.
+The song "Weeping", performed by the band Bright Blue and written by Dan Heymann, a "reluctant army conscript", used "Nkosi Sikelel' iAfrika", an anthem of the ANC that had been banned, as the backdrop for symbolic lyrics about a man living in fear of an oppressive society.
 The censor failed to notice this, and the song became immensely popular, reaching No 1 on the government's own radio station.
 Similarly, jazz musicians would often incorporate melodies of freedom songs into their improvisations.
 Yvonne Chaka Chaka used the phrase "Winning my dear love" in place of "Winnie Mandela", while a compilation album released by Shifty Records was titled "A Naartjie in Our Sosatie", which literally meant "a tangerine in our kebab", but represented the phrase "Anarchy in our Society", a play on words that was not picked up by the censors.
 Keith Berelowitz would later state that he had submitted fake lyrics, replacing controversial terms with innocuous, similar sounding ones.
 Some artists, however, avoided explicitly political music altogether: scholar Michael Drewett has written that even when musicians avoided political messages, achieving financial success "despite lack of education, poverty, urban squalor, and other difficulties was certainly a triumph" and that such success was part of the struggle to live normally under apartheid.

 Other bands used more direct lyrics, and faced censorship and harassment as a result.
 Savuka, a multi-racial band, were often arrested or had their concerts raided for playing their song "Asimbonanga", which was dedicated to Biko, Mandela, and others associated with the anti-apartheid movement.
 A musical tour by Voëlvry musicians faced significant opposition from the government.
 Major surveillance and threats from police sparked trouble at the beginning of the tour, which created issues over suitable venues, and the musicians were forced to play in abandoned buildings.
 After Roger Lucey wrote a song critical of the secret police, he received threatening visits by them late at night, and had tear gas poured into an air-conditioning unit during one of his concerts.
 Lucey's producers were intimidated by the security forces, and his musical recordings confiscated: Lucey himself abandoned his musical career.
 The song was banned, and an individual could be jailed for five years for owning a copy of it.
 Musician and public speaker Mzwakhe Mbuli faced more violent reactions: he was shot at, and a grenade was thrown at his house.
 After the release of his first album "Change is Pain" in 1986, he was arrested and tortured: the album was banned.
 The concerts of Juluka were sometimes broken up by the police, and musicians were often arrested under the "pass laws" of the apartheid government.
 When they were stopped, black musicians were often asked to play for the police, to prove that they were in fact musicians.